Hinterland Regional Park

 - invasion by introduced pasture legumes and escapees from gardens

 The park has an active bushcare group that partner with the City's NaturallyGC Landcare program improving bushland and planting trees.
 The group meet on the first Saturday of the month from February to November 8am to 10am.

 For more information visit our Hinterland Regional Park Bushcare Group page or view the Nature Play QLD ideas for kids website.

 Environmental offset project

-The City will be delivering a tree planting project from October 2020 to July 2021.
+The City delivered a tree planting project in April 2020 and continues to manage this project.

 For more information see our Hinterland Regional Park environmental offset project page.